mplloyd14/Zip-Kata/README.md

 Project-Evolution Permission Demo
 ======================

-This simple demonstration presents permission based content and data delivery: the markup and/or data presented is determined by the particular role and/or permissions associated with the logged on user.
+This simple demonstration presents role and permission based content and data delivery: the markup and/or data presented is determined by the particular role and/or permissions associated with the logged on user.
+Additionally, role based control of routes is also presented.

 # Getting started